Circular (Yet Sound) Proofs: Preliminaries

 \subsection{Formulas}

-A \emph{literal} is a variable $X$ or the negation of a variable $\overline{X}$; we say that $\overline{X}$ is the \emph{complementary literal} of $X$, and vice-versa.
-The class of formulas in \emph{negation normal form} is the smallest class of formulas that contains the literals and is closed under binary conjunction~$\wedge$ and binary disjunction~$\vee$.
-A \emph{truth-assignment} is a mapping that assigns a truth-value \emph{true} ($1$) or \emph{false} ($0$) to each variable.
+A \emph{literal} is a variable $X$ or the negation of a variable $\overline{X}$; we also say that literal $\overline{X}$ is the negation of literal $X$, and vice-versa.
+The class of formulas in \emph{negation normal form} is the smallest class of formulas that contains the literals and is closed under conjunction~$\wedge$ and disjunction~$\vee$.
+If~$A$ is a formula in negation normal form, we write~$\overline{A}$ for its dual formula, which is defined recursively as follows: If~$A$ is a literal, then~$\overline{A}$ is its negation.
+If~$A = B \vee C$, then~$\overline{A} = \overline{B} \wedge \overline{C}$.
+If~$A = B \wedge C$, then~$\overline{A} = \overline{B} \vee \overline{C}$.
+Note that the dual of the dual of~$A$ is~$A$ itself.
+A \emph{truth-assignment} is a mapping that assigns a truth-value \emph{true}~($1$) or \emph{false}~($0$) to each variable.
 Truth-assignments evaluate formulas in the natural way through the standard interpretations of negation, conjunction, and disjunction.
-If a truth-assignment evaluates a formula to true we say that is satisfies it.
+The \emph{empty formula} is denoted by~$\emptyformula$, and is always false by convention.
+Its complement~$\overline{\emptyformula}$ is denoted by~$\fullformula$ and is always true by convention.
+If a truth-assignment evaluates a formula to true, then we say that is satisfies it.
 A \emph{substitution} is a mapping that assigns a formula to each variable.
 Applying a substitution to a formula means replacing all variables by the formulas to which they are mapped to by the substitution, simultaneously all at once.